 National parks and biodiversity

 Kenya boasts a wide variety of natural environments.
-Among the 34 nature reserves and 27 national parks are the following:
+Its 34 nature reserves and 27 national parks include the following:

-Mount Kenya National Park (Mount Kenya National Park): a UNESCO World Heritage site, it protects Mount Kenya and its forests.
+Mount Kenya National Park: a UNESCO World Heritage Site, it protects Mount Kenya and its forests.
 A former volcano, it boasts exceptional biodiversity and awe-inspiring scenery.

-Lake Turkana National Parks (Sibiloi National Park, Central Island National Park, South Island National Park): home to the ecosystems of the salty Lake Turkana, habitat of migratory birds and breeding ground for numerous species.
+Lake Turkana National Parks (Sibiloi National Park, Central Island National Park, South Island National Park): home to the ecosystems of the Turkana Salt Lake, habitat of migratory birds and breeding ground for numerous species.
 It has been on the World Heritage in Danger list since 2018.

-Amboseli National Park (Amboseli National Park): classified as a biosphere reserve by UNESCO, it is home to part of the Massai community.
+Amboseli National Park: classified as a biosphere reserve by UNESCO, it is home to part of the Massai community.
 It is one of the country's most famous parks, as much for its megafauna as for its view of Kilimanjaro.
 Ecovolunteering and ecotourism are also possible.

 Tsavo West and Tsavo East National Parks: the country's largest national parks, the two entities are separated by transport infrastructures.
 They protect a wide variety of natural environments (wetlands at Tsavo West, including the Mzima springs, and drylands at Tsavo East).

-Lake Nakuru National Park (Nakuru National Park): protects the eponymous lake, where numerous birds, including pink flamingos, can be observed.
-Lake Nakuru, like its neighbors Elementeita and Baringo, has seen its water levels rise sharply in recent years, due to deforestation, increased rainfall and seismic activity in the Rift Valley.
+Lake Nakuru National Park: protects the eponymous lake, where numerous birds, including pink flamingos, can be observed.
+It's worth noting that Lake Nakuru, like its neighbors Elementeita and Baringo, has seen its water levels rise sharply in recent years, due to deforestation, increased rainfall and seismic activity in the Rift Valley.

-Maasai Mara National Park (Maasai Mara National Reserve): adjoining the Serengeti National Park (Tanzania), it is famous for its megafauna (including the "big five"), and for the "Great Migration".
+Maasai Mara National Park (Maasai Mara National Reserve): adjoining the Serengeti National Park (Tanzania), this park is famous for its megafauna (including the "big five"), and for the "Great Migration".

-Nairobi National Park (Nairobi National Park): although negatively impacted by its proximity to the capital, this park is home to a wide variety of species that can be observed.
+Nairobi National Park: although negatively impacted by its proximity to the capital, this park is home to a wide variety of species that can be observed.

 The country's biodiversity is mainly threatened by the fragmentation and destruction of natural environments (infrastructure construction), the use of pesticides and poaching.
 The latter is linked to demand - mainly from outside Africa - for ivory and rhinoceros horn, and to trafficking in living species.
 Climate change and the COVID-19 pandemic have exacerbated situations of conflict between humans and wildlife.
 Repeated droughts have led to animals leaving parks and moving closer to villages.
 The crisis in Kenya's horticultural sector, linked to the health crisis, has led many unemployed people to practice illegal fishing in protected areas.